Anterior Knee Pain / Knee Popping and Locking

 Anterior Knee Pain

-Continue reading to find ways to address these issues and hopefully put an end to that knee pain.
-TIGHT MUSCULATURE: Tight lower extremity musculature can cause compression of the patella into the femoral groove by creating direct pressure (quads) or excessive flexion of the knee (hamstrings & calves).
+Tight lower extremity musculature can cause compression of the patella into the femoral groove by creating direct pressure (quads) or excessive flexion of the knee (hamstrings & calves).
 In addition, other tight muscles can cause the patella to pull out of the femoral groove.
-Both of these scenarios can cause significant pain, inflammation and possibly arthritis if left untreated resulting in a very painful and debilitating condition.
+Therefore, both of these scenarios can cause significant pain, inflammation and possibly arthritis if left untreated resulting in a very painful and debilitating condition.

 - Stretches: Hold for 30 seconds.